lyrachord/low-hamming/README.md

   Not necessarily balanced N=pq, factorize with access to an oracle that outputs N'=p'q' such that p,p' share the t LSBs.
   We have t >= k/(k-1) alpha where k queries have been made, and the outputs are k moduli N_1, ... , N_k, each with log(q_i) = alpha.
   TODO: Lattice reduction of section 3.

+## Further Results on Implicit Factoring in Polynomial Time
+### 2009 Advances in Mathematics of Communications

+  Extension of May et al PKC 2009.
+Same problem, improved results.

 ## Factoring RSA Modulus Using Prime Reconstruction from Random Known Bits
 ### AFRICACRYPT 2010, Miatra, Sarkar, Sen Gupta